prestodb/presto-go-client/README.md

 The easiest way to build your DSN is by using the [Config.FormatDSN](https://godoc.org/github.com/prestodb/presto-go-client/presto#Config.FormatDSN) helper function.

 The driver supports both HTTP and HTTPS.
 If you use HTTPS it's recommended that you also provide a custom `http.Client` that can validate (or skip) the security checks of the server certificate, and/or to configure TLS client authentication.

-#### HTTP Basic authentication

-If the DSN contains a password, the client enables HTTP Basic authentication by setting the `Authorization` header in every request to presto.

-HTTP Basic authentication **is only supported on encrypted connections over HTTPS**.

 #### Parameters